 Harold was a lifetime avid player, coach, umpire, and supporter of baseball and softball.
 When the local school ball field was no longer available to the local softball team, a group, led by Harold, formed Yemassee Athletic Association, purchased land and built a ball field across the road beside his business.
 At that time the business was called Peeples Service Station.
 After the games, the announcer, Charles Jackson, started saying, “Now, let’s all go over to Harold’s Country Club for a cool one.”
 Soon people started calling the business Harold’s Country Club.
 On June 4, 2011, the ball field was named ‘The Harold Peeples’ Athletic Park” in his honor.

 Harold’s Country Club is open Thursday through Saturday (additional times for private parties).
 It still sells fishing bait and tackle.
 Although Harold Peeples passed away in 2003, Harold’s Country Club continues to be a family-run business.
 His nephew, Ronald Murdaugh, has been involved in the business since it opened.
 Harold’s widow, Mary Peeples, is the owner and is still very involved in the business as is his grandson, Bobby Bunton, who says that his Pappy taught him how to cook steaks.
 Harold's children, Harold Peeples, Jr. (Red) and Joyce Bunton assist their mother with the business.
-Estelle Roseneau, a 13-year employee is the bar manager.
+Estelle Roseneau, a long-time employee, is the general manager.

 Harold treated everyone the same—rich or poor.
 He went out of his way to help people, friends as well as strangers, including stranded motorists.
 He wanted everyone to have a good time.
 However, he didn’t allow things to get out of hand.
-If anyone caused trouble, he would ban them from the place “for life and a day.”
+If anyone caused trouble, he would bar them from the place “for life and a day.”
 Even those were allowed to come back after they offered a heartfelt apology.